 Hey Wellington city, a better public transport network is here

-Here’s what's changing for Wellington city and its suburbs from Sunday 15 July 2018:
+Here’s what changed for Wellington city and its suburbs on Sunday 15 July 2018:

 A new bus network for Wellington city

-From Sunday 15 July 2018, Wellington city will have a more connected bus network with new routes and timetables, giving you more choice about when and where to travel.
+Wellington city has a more connected bus network with new routes and timetables, giving you more choice about when and where to travel.
 Learn more about the changes.
-You can also sign up to receive information about the changes relevant to your area.

 Plan your journey: